When Models Meet Users: An Empirical Study of Perceptions of General LLMs and Multimodal LLMs on Hugging Face: Results

 \faEdit \textit{I have downloaded all the checkpoints files in my local.
 And when I upload the model using directory path, it does not load it.} (D61, GLLM).

 MLLM users also encounter deployment issues when transitioning to platforms like Colab:

-\faEdit \textit{When i use this model on the Colab , the inference is happening fine , but once I load it in local , it pops a error message called "pip install flash\_attn".} (D371, MLLM).
+\faEdit \textit{When i use this model on the Colab , the inference is happening fine , but once I load it in local , it pops a error message called ``pip install flash\_attn".} (D371, MLLM).

 \faLightbulbO \quad \textbf{Finding 4.
 Insufficient and error-prone documentation and tutorials significantly hinder model adoption, increasing the learning cost for developers.} Clear documentation and reliable example code are vital for effective model adoption, particularly during invocation and deployment.
 Developers depend on official guidance for data preprocessing and system configuration, especially for multimodal inputs.
 However, missing details—such as unspecified image preprocessing requirements—frequently lead to failures, as current documentation often falls short.
+Prior research ~\cite{taraghi2024deep,chang2022understanding} indicates that only about 52\% of models on Hugging Face provide complete model cards, which practitioners attribute to a combination of insufficient incentives, fragmented tooling support, and challenges in determining appropriate documentation content.
+User feedback further validates this observation.
+Beyond basic API descriptions, developers frequently seek task-oriented documentation that offers practical guidance for real-world applications.
+However, such contextualized resources remain scarce within the current ecosystem.
 For example, one user explicitly requests clearer guidance:

 \faEdit \textit{How do I get streaming token generation from mistral\_common?
 Example needed.} (D273, GLLM).

 In addition, errors and inconsistencies in documentation and example code further increase the burden on developers.
 For instance: